A Strategic Traffic Ticket Defense After Getting Caught Speeding

 - Coming to the top of a hill

-- On a narrow/winding road
+- Driving on a narrow/winding road

-Defending your Charge
+Defending Your Charge

-Points and Fines if Convicted
+Points And Fines If Convicted

-It is important to know how many points you have on your license because if you reach 12 points on your license, it can be suspended.
-Therefore, it is very important that you consult with an experienced New Jersey Speeding Ticket Attorney before pleading guilty to a ticket.
+If you reach 12 points on your license in New Jersey, it can be suspended.
+Therefore, it is very important that you consult with a speeding ticket attorney before pleading guilty to a ticket.

-- More than 15-29 mph over the limit = 4 points
+- Going 15 to 29 mph over the speed limit: 4 points

-In addition to receiving one of the tickets above, you can also receive a Reckless Driving ticket, if the officer believes that your speed was so high that it became reckless.
+In addition to receiving one of the tickets above, you can also receive a Reckless Driving ticket if the officer believes that your speed was so high that it became reckless.
 A ticket for reckless driving carries 5 additional points on your license if convicted.
 This additional charge often occurs when an individual is driving over 30 mph higher than the speed limit or over 90 mph.